READ OUR MENUS

 SPECIAL ORDERS & EXTRAS

 Our ultimate goal is to give our customers exactly what they want.
-So if you want a bunch of “extra” stuff, or you want to make crazy alterations to an existing menu item, or if you want to order something that’s not even on the damn menu, we’ll do our best to help you out.
+So, if you want a bunch of “extra” stuff, or you want to make crazy alterations to an existing menu item, or if you want to order something that’s not even on the damn menu, we’ll do our best to help you out.
 And we’ll also charge you whatever the hell we want for it.
-So if you have any concerns about the cost of your “special request,” please ask your server about it BEFORE placing the order.
+So, if you have any concerns about the cost of your “special request,” please ask your server about it BEFORE placing the order.
 Once the food is in your belly it’s a little too late to have that conversation, and we really don’t want to hear any crying when the bill comes.
 For anyone who thinks they shouldn’t be charged for special orders or extras, we’ll be sure to let you know when that magical truck filled with free-for-nothin’ goodies shows up.
 We’ve been waiting for a very long time, but we’ve still never seen it.

 FRESH FOOD & SERVICE TIMES

 All our menu items are fresh, and cooked to order.
 We strive to have food to your table within 20 minutes, but if we are very busy your order may take a little longer.
 Any “well-done” burgers will also increase the wait time.
-You see, a half pound of fresh, raw sirloin actually has to cook.
+You see, a half-pound of fresh, raw sirloin actually has to cook.
 Nothing at The Vortex ever sits under a heat lamp.
 This ain’t fast food, it’s good food.

 The Vortex is a neighborhood bar.
 It is not really a “take-out” restaurant, so our “dine-in” guests will always be our first priority.
 That’s why we may suspend take-out orders during our peak business periods.
 Sorry, but when we’re really busy in-house, that’s just the way it has to be.
 Don’t cry.
 Don’t throw a fit.
 That won’t change anything, but will make you look like a spoiled little whiner.
+There are so many food delivery services now available, you won’t have any problem finding a burger in this town.
+Just not from us.

 A 5% packaging fee is added to all take-out orders.
 An additional 10% is added to orders of 15 or more items.
 If your order is much bigger than that, you should really consider contacting a caterer.